erziebart/atm-3101/README.md

 (6) Let's try using an incorrect password.
 Try logging into the same account the wrong password.
     After 3 failed attempts, your account will be locked out.
 Note that these failed attempts do not need to consecutive to lock your account.
-Once your account is locked, you will have to manually unlock your account by changing your account information inside the accounts.json file.
+Once your account is locked, you will have to manually unlock your account by changing your account information inside the accounts.json file-- simply change the value of "IsLocked" to false.

     And that's it!
 Thank you for checking out our program!